Proofofhome/proofofhome.github.io/README.md

 # ProofOfHome

-Building sovereign technology one home at a time.
+Building capable homes in a digital world.

-ProofOfHome documents experiments in Bitcoin, privacy, self-hosted technology, and resilient home infrastructure.
+ProofOfHome is an open-source experiment exploring Bitcoin, self-hosting, open technology, energy systems and practical skills that help households become more resilient and independent.

 ## Website